isomerpages/moe-xinminpri/_cca/Sports/Modular Sports.md

 variant: markdown
 ---
 ![](/images/WhatsApp_Image_2025_02_07_at_1_38_37_PM__1_.jpg)
-# **Mission & Key Programmes:**

-# **Mission:**

-Igniting Passion for Sports and Fostering Team Spirit

-Modular Sports aims to expose students to a variety of sports at a recreational level.
-Over the course of their years in the CCA, members gain theoretical knowledge of different sports, learn specific skills and apply them in actual or modified games.
+At Xinmin Primary School, the Modular Sports CCA aims to ignite students’ passion for sports while fostering teamwork and a strong sporting spirit.
+The programme exposes students to a wide variety of sports at a recreational level, providing them with both theoretical understanding and practical experience.

+Over the course of their CCA journey, students learn fundamental skills across different sports and apply them in authentic and modified game situations.
+These experiences allow them to develop confidence, adaptability, and a deeper appreciation of different types of physical activities.

-Through participation in various individual and team activities, Modular Sports members develop values such as care, respect, responsibility and resilience.
-They also learn the importance of teamwork and good sportsmanship.
+Through participation in both individual and team-based activities, students cultivate important values such as care, respect, responsibility, and resilience.
+They also learn the importance of teamwork and demonstrate good sportsmanship both on and off the field.

-Equipped with knowledge and skills across various sports, students develop a passion for lifelong participation in sports and physical activities, with an emphasis on fair play and team spirit.
+Equipped with a broad range of skills and knowledge, students develop a lifelong interest in sports and physical activity.
+They learn to embrace fair play, collaborate effectively with others, and uphold a positive sporting attitude in all that they do.

 ![](/images/WhatsApp_Image_2025_02_07_at_1_38_37_PM.jpg)

-### **Teachers In-Charge**
+### Teachers In-Charge

 Ms Yeung E-liz (1st IC)